danvk/dtsearch/README.md

 - `--dt` Only show packages with types on DefinitelyTyped (@types)
 - `-u`, `--untyped` Search all packages, even those without type declarations.
 - `--repo` Show repo URLs, even if package specifies a homepage
+- `--stars` Show GitHub star counts.
+This is a useful quality signal but it does slow `dtsearch` down, so it is off by default.
 - `--debug` Enable debug logging

+## Development

+Run `tsc --watch` in the background to iterate:

+    yarn
+    yarn tsc --watch &
+    ./bin/dtsearch --debug args

+To publish a new version:

+    yarn tsc
+    npm publish

 ## Related Work